Ween: Focus on non-Ween projects, Vancouver incident (2008–2011)

 On February 3, 2010, Ween released a new song, "DC Won't Do You No Good", that became available through a Target Cancer website.
-On July 28, 2010, the National Post featured an article, with an interview with Melchiondo, in which it was stated that the band is due in the studio this winter to start work on their tenth album.
+On July 28, 2010, the National Post featured an article, with an interview with Melchiondo, in which it was stated that the band was due in the studio the following winter to start work on their tenth album.
+However, that album never came out.

 Ween embarked on a brief West Coast tour at the beginning of 2011.
 The first show of the tour, January 24 at the Queen Elizabeth Theatre in Vancouver, British Columbia, was a turning point in Ween's history.
-It was noticeable from the start that something was off with Freeman, who played the tambourine off-beat on the first song, "Fiesta".
+Freeman played the tambourine off-beat on the first song, "Fiesta".
 His vocals were off-key throughout the night, and he appeared to be heavily intoxicated.
 Eventually, Freeman lay down on stage while the rest of the band played an instrumental, jam version of the Carpenters song "Superstar".
 As Freeman began tuning his guitar in preparation for "Birthday Boy", Melchiondo and Dreiwitz walked off the stage, while Coleman and McClelland switched instruments.
-After "Birthday Boy" was finished, Coleman and McClelland left Freeman to play the final four songs by himself and horribly off-key.
-Despite this disaster, the band performed in Seattle, Washington, the following night with no issues.
-Freeman later wrote a song about the Vancouver incident, "Covert Discretion", which appeared as the opening track to self-titled debut album, by his new band, called Freeman, in 2014.
+After "Birthday Boy" was finished, Coleman and McClelland left Freeman to play the final four songs by himself off-key.
+The band performed in Seattle, Washington, the following night with no issues.
+Freeman later wrote a song about the Vancouver incident, "Covert Discretion", which appeared as the opening track to the self-titled debut album by his new band, called Freeman, in 2014.
 That same year, he commented, "You don't blow it on stage, lying on your back, screaming nonsense in front of 5,000 people and not try to change something.
 Chances are when you're doing something like that, you've got to do something differently."